samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 - 2015-12-16-how-to-use-social-login-to-drive-your-apps-growth
 - 2017-11-06-authenticated-identity-trusted-key-auth0
 ---

+**TL;DR:** In this article, you will learn how Auth0 can help you support government-issued IDs as social connections in your own applications with ease.
+For demonstration purposes, you will learn how Auth0 can help you support SwissID (a popular digital identity solution in Switzerland) in your applications.
+However, the process explained here will be quite similar for other similar government-issued IDs.

+{% include tweet_quote.html quote_text="With @auth0, developers can easily support government-issued IDs in their applications." %}

+## SwissID Introduction

 [SwissID](https://swissid.ch) is the standardized digital identity initiative for use across Switzerland.
 This initiative is a joint venture of state-affiliated businesses, financial institutions, and health insurance companies (like [Swiss Post](https://www.post.ch/en) and [SBB](https://www.sbb.ch/en/)) that provide a third-party [Identity Provider](https://auth0.com/docs/identityproviders) service to application vendors.
 With SwissID, users retain exclusive ownership over their personal data making online transactions easier to process and, more importantly, more secure.